 All individuals were negative for Eimeria at the beginning of our experiment (before infection of first batch, as described in the next paragraph).
 In total, 168 mice were infected.
 Mice were randomly allocated to experimental groups ensuring homogeneous distribution of ages and sexes between groups.
 Our experiments were conducted in four (partially overlapping) consecutive batches for logistical reasons.
 The first two batches were infected with the two E. ferrisi isolates (Brandenburg64 and Brandenburg139), the third and fourth by one E. ferrisi isolate (Brandenburg64) and one E. falciformis isolate (Brandenburg88).
 Our experimental design is summarized in Table 1 (chronology of experimental batches can be scrutinized in Supplementary Table 1).

 Nematode eggs were observed in flotated feces of mice belonging to all genotypes before the experiment.
 Nematode infection is common in breeding facilities (Baker, 1998).
-Despite treatment of the first infection batch of mice (B1, 22 mice) with anthelminthics (Profender®, Bayer AG, Levekusen, Germany) following the protocole of Mehlhorn et al. (2005), nematodes were still detected with PCR (following the protocole of Floyd, Rogers, Lambshead, & Smith, 2005) in randomly sampled fecal samples a week later.
+Despite treatment of the first infection batch of mice (B1, 22 mice) with anthelminthics (Profender®, Bayer AG, Levekusen, Germany) following the protocole of Mehlhorn et al. (2005), nematodes were still detected with PCR (following the protocol of Floyd, Rogers, Lambshead, & Smith, 2005) in randomly sampled fecal samples a week later.
 We therefore decided not to treat mice of the following infection batches.
 Moreover, we observed Eimeria oocysts in the feces of 28 mice belonging to the last experimental batch (batch B4) at the day of infection, likely due to cross-contamination between batches.
 For following statistical analyses, we considered along with the full data set (N=168) a conservative data set in which cross-contaminated animals and animals treated by anthelminthic were removed (N=118).
 Results obtained on the conservative data set can be found in Supplementary Material S2.
 Despite differences in significance due to a lower statistical power, the main conclusions of our analyses were consistent with those obtained on the main data set.

 Statistical analyses